IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 - [CMS HIG PAG meetings](https://indico.cern.ch/category/26/).
 The general HIG PAG meeting can be useful, typically on Tuesday at 14:00 (biweekly, sometimes also off-week), and especially the HZZ (= H decaying to ZZ) subgroup meeting, typically on Friday at 14:00 (weekly or biweekly).
 - [CMS POG or other meetings](https://indico.cern.ch/category/6803/) on objects or tools that are relevant to your research (b tagging, jets, Monte Carlo generators...)

 The H+c analysis is part of a broader inter-university iBOF project in Belgium focusing on the charm-Higgs Yukawa coupling measurement.
 We meet with the other researchers a few times a year.
+Ask Gerrit to check if you are added to the iBOF e-group email list.

 ## Documentation
 - CMS paper [HIG-19-001](https://arxiv.org/abs/2103.04956) of the measurement of the Higgs boson production cross section in the H->ZZ->4lepton final state, that has similarities to our H+jet analysis.